Board of Directors 2022-2023

 Katie is a North Vancouver-based artist and a member of North Van Arts.
 She can frequently be found exploring the trails near Mt Seymour with her energetic twin boys.
 From 2003-2012, Katie was the co-owner of a healthy meal delivery company (with fresh grab-and-go cafes).
 Since then, she has applied her skills in business development, accounting, strategic planning, and marketing services for organizations operating across several industries (including forestry, property management, modular structures, food services, and First Nations youth training).
 Katie backs her experience up with a Bachelor of Commerce from the University of Guelph and a Certified Management Accountants designation.
 Her artwork can be seen in the North Van Arts member listing or at www.katierodgers.ca.

-KATHLEEN WHYTE – Senior Manager of Human Resources, Family Services of the North Shore (Board Vice-Chair)
+KATHLEEN WHYTE – Senior Manager of Human Resources, Family Services of the North Shore (Board CHAIr)

 Kathleen is the Senior Manager of Human Resources at Family Services of the North Shore.
 She is also an active volunteer in the community and has volunteered primarily with the music program at Handsworth Secondary School, the West Vancouver Youth Band, and Highlands United Church.
 While originally from Vancouver, she has lived on the North Shore for the past 30 years and has raised her 3 children in North Vancouver.
 Though not an artist, she considers herself an active supporter of the arts through her frequent attendance at live theatre, musical performances, art crawls, and the like.
 Kathleen has a BA in Psychology from the University of British Columbia and her CPHR designation.